Stakeholder Campaigns Critical To Policy Reform

 Public opinion still influences most public policy, but the battle for the hearts and minds of citizens, communities and leaders is fierce.
 Plus, people are being bombarded with issues at an accelerating rate, so gaining attention and keeping audiences engaged long enough to act is part of the challenge.

 Every issue is different, which means that every campaign is different.
 However, the assessment and planning process is fairly standard.
-The following checklist is a simple overview of our process at Crossbow.
+The following checklist is a simple overview of our process.

 Stakeholder Research and Segmentation.
 Start a list of all groups that share a stake in the issue and the outcome.
 Build and buy lists with current contact information.
 Make sure that you can segment that list based on a variety of factors to help you send custom messages to each group as appropriate.
 Learn as much as possible about each group and each contact.